frederic-perez/AmE-dictionary/data/dictionary.md

 __memorial__ _n_ _In lieu of flowers, memorials may be sent to Foo, Bar, TX._
 __menagerie__ _n_ :two::hammer:
 __menarche__ _n_ _(Physiology)_ The first occurrence of menstruation in a woman’s life.
+__mendacious__ _adj_ Lying; untruthful. _Syn_ dishonest, deceptive, deceitful, duplicitous _She was more upset with the mendacious child for his dishonesty than his initial misbehavior._
 __mendacity__
 __mending__ _n_ Clothes and other articles that must be repaired: _We let the mending accumulate until Wednesday._
 __menial__ _n_